-Courses in jewelry design may be offered locally, internationally or online from the comfort of your own home.
-Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.
+Since a BA in Jewelry Design degree programs are offered globally, online classes make it convenient for almost anyone to attend.
+To begin your career in jewelry design, search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

-The course gives students the creative and technical knowledge and skills they need to become professionals in the jewelry design industry.
-It allows students to explore a var ... +
+The course gives students the creative and technical knowledge and skills they need to become professionals in the jewellery design industry.
+It allows students to explore a v ... +

 The educational focus of the undergraduate program is jewelry design, contemporary designer approach, design thinking, and the transfer of traditional craft knowledge.
 During ... +

 Jewellery and Silversmithing (J&S) is an exciting, practical, studio-based programme that teaches you to design and make thoughtful, well-made and considered work.
 The J&a ... +